 Regarding your blog’s appearance, WordPress has a theme repository featuring over 13,000 themes you can customize to your liking.

-Running a blog on WordPress isn’t without challenges, though.
+Running a blog on WordPress isn’t without its challenges, though.
 You need to have some technical knowledge to run and maintain a WordPress blog.
 You’re in charge of your blog’s hosting, integrations, and security.

 In a nutshell, WordPress is a powerful, customizable blogging tool that requires technical know-how, and if you want features such as text-to-speech, SEO analysis, and for that matter, an easy way to add a WordPress blog to your existing platform, you’ll have to look into the platform’s app and plugin directory.